-Rubber has become so omnipresent in the modern world that most people don't realize how much our society has come to rely upon rubber products every day and in countless ways.
-The fact is that most people utilize, come into contact or are affected by hundreds of rubber products each day - often without even realizing that so many of the things we use are made with rubber.
+Rubber has become so omnipresent in the modern world that most people don't realize how much our society has come to rely upon these products every day and in countless ways.
+The fact is that most people utilize, come into contact, or are affected by hundreds of rubber products each day - often without even realizing that so many of the things we use are made with rubber.

 But tires are only the tip of the proverbial iceberg.
 In fact, an automobile is the perfect illustration of how many different ways that rubber is used.
 Consider that the average car utilizes more than 200 parts made wholly or mostly from rubber.
-From the radiator hoses, fan belts and countless other parts under the hood to the front and rear bumpers – even the airbags are made of rubber.
+From the radiator hoses, fan belts, and countless other parts under the hood, to the front and rear bumpers--even the airbags are made of rubber.

 The same basic premise of how many rubber products we come into contact with by simply driving our cars can be applied throughout our daily lives.
 During the course of a single day, the average person may utilize a myriad of products that are made from rubber or include rubber components.
-Here is just a handful of examples from among many thousands: alarm clock, toothbrush, hairbrush, shoes, coffee maker, refrigerator, microwave, cell phone, computer.
+Here is just a handful of examples from among many thousands: alarm clock, toothbrush, hairbrush, shoes, coffee maker, refrigerator, microwave, cell phone, and computer.

 While rubber products have a major impact on our personal lives, they also play a vital role in business and industry.
-Rubber parts, tools and components are essential to major industries including oil & gas, aerospace, farm equipment, trucking, railroads, food and beverage – the list goes on and on.
+Rubber parts, tools, and components are essential to major industries including oil & gas, aerospace, farm equipment, trucking, railroads, food and beverage--the list goes on and on.

 Rubber is utilized in many ways for many different industries, with one of the most common uses being the manufacturing of custom molded rubber products.
 A wide spectrum of molded rubber products may be produced utilizing techniques including compression molding, injection molding, and extrusion.

 In addition to its versatility, rubber is also used to make so many different products because it provides exceptional value.
-It offers the advantages of being strong, flexible and highly waterproof.
-It is extremely durable and resistant to stress, wear, deterioration, breaking or cracking – unlike many other materials.
+It offers the advantages of being strong, flexible, and highly waterproof.
+It is extremely durable and resistant to stress, wear, deterioration, breaking, or cracking – unlike many other materials.

 While there are numerous companies that manufacture custom molded rubber products, one company that stands out in this field is Mark Tool & Rubber Company.
 Founded in 1954, Mark Tool has earned an excellent reputation for manufacturing a wide range of rubber products and tools that are utilized by numerous industries worldwide.